OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ## What Do I Need To Play?

 A few supplies are needed to utilize this ruleset; these items can be physical, digital, or combined.
-Typically, a playgroup will need to draw maps, take notes, and track their character's stats.
+Typically, a playgroup will draw maps, take notes, and track their character's stats.
 See `Appendix $$` for various game aids and sheets.
 Also, the playgroup will need a set of gaming dice, preferably a set for each person.

 ### Dice